jimchen2/jimchen2.github.io/other/index.md

 permalink: other/
 ---

-GOod iea, get some of those rnadom writings
+GOod iea, get some of those random writings

 ## 🌎-German Places and People - Bavaria, Sachsen, Nordrhein-Westfalen